-If you’re planning a day out in London for the first time, a visit Southbank and Waterloo is an absolute must.
+If you’re planning a day out in London for the first time, a visit to Southbank and Waterloo is an absolute must.
 The area has been touted as the gateway to the City and the epicentre of the capital’s creativity.
-With river cruises, theatres, museums and iconic landmarks, Waterloo is undoubtedly one of the most ‘happening’ regions of the capital.
+With river cruises, theatres, museums and iconic landmarks, Waterloo are undoubtedly one of the most ‘happening’ regions of the capital.

 Served by four train stations, getting around Southbank and Waterloo is easy.
 Deciding what to do is the challenging part.
 But that’s why we’re here; to make planning your day trip simple!

 Whilst you could spend a lifetime exploring these riverside regions of London, we highly recommend squeezing these activities into your trip.

 Southbank was once known as London’s larder and holds on to a piece of that heritage with the Lower Marsh Market (often said to be the City’s oldest market street).
 From Monday to Friday, you’ll find a diverse range of tasty delights, from Hawaiian Poke to Italian Focaccia.
 On Saturdays, the street transforms into a flea market, where independent traders sell local crafts and goods.
 Check out the fantastic second-hand record stall there.

 Waterloo, an artistic hub of London, is home to many theatres.
 Book a seat at the Old Vic to watch theatrical displays from past and present.
 Or, attend a show at the Young Vic to see some of Britain’s aspiring stage actors.
 The Southbank Centre might be more up your alley if you want to listen to the musicians and composers of tomorrow.
 For something totally unique, take a look at The Vaults – London’s best performing arts venue.